What does the Office of the Clerk do?

 This is a self-serve café with lunches available all year round and evening meals when the House is sitting.
 It is also available for morning and afternoon teas.
 The meals are reasonably priced and range from sandwiches to full cooked dinners.

-You can view all of our current opportunities by visiting our careers website.
+You can view all of our current opportunities by visiting our careers page.

 Use our careers page to create a log-in and you can then upload your resume and covering letter to apply for the roles that interest you and suit your experience.
 Then whenever you see a role advertised on our site you can simply log back in and apply.
 It's that easy.
 When you apply for a role through our careers page you will automatically receive an acknowledgement of your application.
 Remember to tailor your covering letter and resume to the role you are applying for.
 We will be looking for confirmation within both your cover letter and resume that you have the experience we are seeking.
 Please also double check your grammar and spelling.